thenadz/document-gallery/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `shortcode` in any posts or pages you want a document gallery included.

+== Screenshots ==

+The display will match whatever theme you have activated, but the general layout of the documents will look like the following.

+1. This is how the Document Gallery looks with `descriptions=false` (default).
+2. This is how the Document Gallery looks with `descriptions=true`.

 == A brief Markdown Example ==

 In order to include all compatible docuements from a given page or post, you must include